 Acronis True Image 2017 | ACDSee Pro 9 | iolo System Mechanic Pro | Acronis Disk Directo

 What´s new in Acronis True Image 2017

 This is indeed a very interesting release that offers a new and fast user interface and a couple of extremely handy new features.

 Obviously there is a limit to what new features you can expect from a backup program.
 A backup software has a very specific purpose which ATI has covered for several years already.

 Even so, the increased use and public acceptance of cloud based storage security as well as the explosion of smart mobile devices, has enabled Acronis to add a number of new features to ATI since ATI 2015.

 Most noticeably Acronis True Image 2017 has been developed and expanded to include:

 - Mobile backup to your local computer

-- Search and browse you backup for the files that you need
+- Search and browse your backup for the specific files

 - Facebook backup (Acronis Cloud feature)